cipherdev/docs/README.rst

 Integration Creation
 --------------------

-If you have :doc:`connected your Read the Docs account </connected-accounts>` to GitHub, Bitbucket, or GitLab, **an integration will be set up automatically for your repository**.
-However, if your project was not imported through a connected account, you may need to manually configure an integration for your project.

 To manually set up an integration, go to :guilabel:`Admin` > :guilabel:`Integrations` >  :guilabel:`Add integration`
 dashboard page and select the integration type you'd like to add.
 After you have added the integration, you'll see a link to information about the integration.